 Traditional Steak And Kidney Pie Recipe

-While the U.S. and the UK may be similar in many ways, sharing the same language and a similar melting pot culture, we do have some significant differences.
-They drive on the left, we drive on the right, they use the metric system while we're still holding out with the imperial system, and they have real royals while we have ...
-Kardashians.
-Perhaps the most significant way we differ, however, is in what we consider to be acceptable cuisine.
+While the U.S. and the U.K. may be similar in many ways, sharing the same language and a similar melting pot culture, we do have some significant differences.
+Perhaps the most significant way we differ is in what we consider to be acceptable cuisine.
 Case in point: kidneys.
-While many Americans recoil in horror at the thought, Brits have long considered this organ a delicacy.
+While many Americans recoil at the thought, Brits have long considered this organ a delicacy, as proven by developer Jennine Bryant's steak and kidney pie recipe.

-Whether you're an ex-pat, an Anglophile, or just someone who's feeling brave enough to try new things, in-the-know kidney eaters say this meat achieves its pinnacle of perfection as part of a steak and kidney pie.
-Recipe developer Jennine Bryant is British and tells us, "Steak and kidney pie is a deeply traditional English meal — you'll find it on the shelves in any reasonably sized supermarket or in any pub restaurant.
+Bryant (who happens to be a Brit herself) tells us, "Steak and kidney pie is a deeply traditional English meal — you'll find it on the shelves in any reasonably sized supermarket or in any pub restaurant.
 You can even get them in fish and chip shops!"

 While she usually blogs about vegetarian recipes at The Marshside Pantry, she didn't want to pass up a chance to share this traditional recipe with us kidney-deprived Yanks.
 "I think it's good to try new things and different flavors, Bryant says, adding, "If you are a little adventurous, you never know what you might discover."

-It may not be that easy to source one of the main ingredients for this steak and kidney pie
+Gather the ingredients for traditional steak and kidney pie

 When preparing this dish, Bryant used something she called "braising steak," but in American English, it turns out this just means chuck steak.
-In fact, flank, skirt, hanger, or any other cheap cut of steak would also work here.
+In fact, flank steak, skirt, hanger, or any other cheap cut of steak would also work here.
 With a sufficient amount of braising, all of these cuts will become fairly tender, and a more delicate prime cut might be overwhelmed by the strongly flavored kidneys.
+Speaking of kidneys, you'll specifically need lamb kidneys, which you may have the best luck sourcing from a local butcher.

 As for the rest of the ingredients, they're pretty universal.
-You'll need olive oil, butter, an onion, flour, beef stock (Bryant made hers from bouillon cubes), Dijon mustard, a bay leaf, salt, pepper, Worcestershire sauce, and an egg.
+You'll need a box of premade puff pastry sheets, olive oil, butter, an onion, flour, beef stock (Bryant made hers from bouillon cubes), Dijon mustard, a bay leaf, salt, pepper, Worcestershire sauce, and an egg.

 This steak and kidney pie starts with a meaty stew